 Arlene LaPlante serves as Director for the ConnectEd Network for ConnectEd: The California Center for College and Career Network.
 With more than 30 years of experience in secondary education as a teacher, counselor, site and district administrator, and national consultant, Arlene has devoted her career to improving the education of high school students.
 Most recently this work has involved developing and implementing career-themed academies and small schools that integrate academic and career technical education in a small, personalized learning environment where students and their individual learning needs are known well by their teachers.
 She is a credentialed administrator, teacher, and counselor, who has consulted extensively for high schools, middle schools, colleges, universities, and local school districts.
 Arlene holds a Bachelor's degree in English from the University of Wisconsin in Madison, and a Master's degree in Counseling from San Diego State University.

-Roman Stearns is Director of Leadership Development for ConnectEd: The California Center for College and Career, joining ConnectEd in 2006 as Director for Policy Analysis and Development.
+Roman Stearns joined ConnectEd in 2006 as the Director for Policy Analysis and Development, and in 2008 transitioned to Director of Leadership Development.
+In the latter capacity, he has directed the California Linked Learning District Initiative, a demonstration project with nine medium and large school districts in California designed to establish proof points that Linked Learning is a viable strategy for transforming high schools and improving student outcomes.
+With the expansion of Linked Learning to over 50 school districts in CA, Roman serves as the primary liaison to the CA Department of Education to support the AB 790 statewide Linked Learning pilot.
 Throughout his career, Roman has worked at the school, district, county, state, and national levels toward high school reform.
 After spending 10 years at the school and district levels on school change issues, he directed a large two-county school-to-career partnership, promoting regional models and structures to support reform efforts.
-Roman then moved to the UC Office of the President to direct a statewide project intended to revamp “a–g” course certification by making it more transparent, providing extensive training about that process to high school educators and recommending changes in UC policy and procedures to ensure that UC's admissions process supported ongoing high school reform efforts.
+Roman then moved to the UC Office of the President to direct a statewide project intended to revamp “a–g” course certification by making it more transparent, providing extensive training about that process to high school educators, and recommending changes in UC policy and procedures to ensure that UC's admissions process supported ongoing high school reform efforts.
 In doing so, he promoted UC's approval of academically rigorous career-technical courses and sought opportunities to blend academic and career-technical course content to prepare students for both college and careers.
 Roman holds a Bachelor's degree from Cornell University, a Master's degree in Education from Stanford University, and Single Subject Teaching and Administrative Credentials from California State University.

 Daphannie Stephens recently joined ConnectEd: The California Center for College and Career as Director of Coaching and Technical Assistance.
-Her previous work experience clearly demonstrates her strong leadership skills and commitment to coaching and high-quality teaching and learning.
-As Director of the Leadership Connection for Justice in Education and Coordinator of Public Programs at UC Berkeley, Daphannie led the development and adoption of a strategic plan, supported coaches, managed the implementation of coaching and professional development contracts, and ensured client satisfaction.
-Earlier she served as Associate Director for School and District Services at Partners in School Innovation, where she led the school services team and managed partnerships with the San Francisco and San Jose Unified School Districts.
-Daphannie was also a School Change Coach and Project Manager for the Bay Area Coalition for Equitable Schools (BayCES).
-At BayCES, she managed the Small Schools Initiative incubator in the Oakland Unified School District, helping to develop 14 new schools and coach school leaders to improve the performance of their schools.
+Her work experience clearly demonstrates strong leadership skills, commitment to coaching and a belief in high-quality teaching and learning.
+As Director of Leadership Connection for Justice in Education (LCJE) and Coordinator of Public Programs at UC Berkeley, Daphannie led the development and adoption of a strategic plan, supported coaches, taught classes and managed district partnerships.
+Daphannie was also the project manager on several major initiatives including the partnership between UC Berkeley and UCLA to launch a statewide online induction program for graduates of both schools’ Principal Leadership Institutes (PLI).
+She served as Associate Director for School and District Services at Partners in School Innovation, where she led the school services team and managed partnerships with San Francisco and San Jose Unified School Districts.
+Daphannie was a School Change Coach and Project Manager for the Bay Area Coalition for Equitable Schools (BayCES) now known as the National Equity Project (NEP).
+At BayCES, she managed the Small Schools Initiative incubator for the Oakland Unified School District, helping to develop 14 new schools and coach site administrators to improve academic achievement.
 Daphannie holds an M.A. in Education and a B.A. in Social Welfare from UC Berkeley.

 Elizabeth Stroud joined ConnectEd: The California Center for College and Career as Director of Communications in November 2011.
 With more than ten years of strategic communications experience, Elizabeth has served corporate, non-profit and education organizations, and increased funding, revenues and awareness for those organizations.
 Most recently, Elizabeth held the position of Business Development and Client Strategies Director for the Oakland Schools Foundation (OSF).
 During her tenure, the organization assisted public schools in raising nearly $20M, with Elizabeth increasing the client portfolio and developing organizational systems to support exponential growth.
 Elizabeth utilizes her technical expertise in marketing, internal and external relations, fundraising and community outreach to enhance the student experience from K-12 through post-secondary levels.
 Her dedication to support student transitions from high school to college, and college to career, positively impacts the lives of young people in California and beyond.
 Elizabeth holds a B.S. in Business Administration with a focus in Organizational Communications and Public Relations from California State University, East Bay.